Greene County MO Circuit Court

 Certified copies of a divorce record are available only at the office of the Missouri Recorder of Deeds in the county that the divorce was granted in.
 To obtain a certified copy, you can call or visit in person, but you must be able to prove your identity with photo identification.

 To search for divorce records, in Greene County, Missouri, visit Missouri’s Division of Vital Records, which will issue copies of the records either in person or through the mail.
-The fee for obtaining these records depends on the number of copies requested and whether you want the request to be expedited or handled normally.
+The fee for obtaining these court records depends on the number of copies requested and whether you want the request to be expedited or handled normally.

 Greene County MO Family Court Records